 Filmography: [ Actress ]

 Biography: An Emmy Award-winning actress and voice-over artist, Nancy Cartwright has been making waves in the entertainment community since the age of 12.
-Best known as the spiky-headed, yellow-skinned 10 year-old, Bart Simpson, Nancy continues to cultivate her talents on-stage and on-camera as well as voicing many popular characters in animation.
+Best known as the spiky-headed 10 year-old, Bart Simpson, Nancy continues to cultivate her talents on-stage and on-camera as well as voicing many popular characters in animation.

 After moving to Los Angeles and enrolling in UCLA, she began studying with Daws Butler, the legendary voice of Yogi Bear, Huckleberry Hound and others.
 Nancy herself has voiced hundreds of characters in such favorites as "Richie Rich," "Pound Puppies," "My Little Pony," "Glo-Friends," "Animaniacs," "The Pink Panther," "Pinky and The Brain," "The Critic," and "Toonsylvania."
 While establishing herself as a voice-over professional, Nancy balanced it with an on-camera career.
 Some more memorable roles include, those on "Fame," "Marian Rose White," "Empty Nest," "Cheers," "The Fresh Prince of Bel-Air," "Twilight Zone: The Movie," "Flesh and Blood," "A Tangled Web" and "Suddenly."

 After receiving numerous rave reviews, Nancy received the prestigious "Drama-Logue Award" for her performance in her one-woman play, "In Search of Fellini."
 The play was adapted to the screen under her "Happy House Productions" banner.
-Nancy was also seen in Tri-Star's production of "Godzilla," starring Matthew Broderick and fellow Simpsons cast member Hank Azaria.
-In addition to her newsletter, The Nancy News, you can find out more about Nancy on her own web site - thenancyshow.com.
+Additionally, Nancy has routinely published her own newsletter, The Nancy News, which you can read on nancycartwright.com.
 Unlike the Simpsons character she's famous for, Nancy is anything but an underachiever. |

-Date Of Birth (Location): October 29, 1957, Chicago, Illinois, USA
+Date Of Birth & Location: October 29, 1957, Oak Park, Illinois, USA

 Voices He Does: Homer Simpson, Grampa Simpson, Barney Gumble, Krusty the Clown, Groundskeeper Willie, Mayor Quimby, Hans Moleman, Sideshow Mel, Itchy, Arnie Pie, Kodos, Louie, Luigi the Italian Chef, Gil, and many others

 Biography: A 1975 graduate of Oak Park High School, Dan Castellaneta was honored with Emmy Awards in 1992 and 1993 as the voice of Homer and many others on The Simpsons.
 At first, for the voice of Homer, Dan tried to imitate Walter Matthau, but he had trouble with certain emotional registers and intonations with the voice, so he slightly changed the present voice of Homer beginning at the beginning of the second season of The Simpsons.
-In addition, his voice characterization of Krusty the Clown on was based on Chicago television legend Bob Bell who portrayed WGN-TV's Bozo from 1960-1984.
+In addition, his voice characterization of Krusty the Clown on was based on Chicago television legend Bob Bell who portrayed WGN-TV's Bozo from 1960 to 1984.
 His tremendous voice-over talent has given life to Genie in the successful animated television series "Aladdin," based on the hit movie, as well as the second sequel, "Return of Jaffar."

 Castellaneta's television films include the Emmy Award-winning "Hand in the Glove" and the remake of Disney's "The Computer Wore Tennis Shoes."
 On stage, Castellaneta performed for four years with the famous Chicago Improvisational group The Second City.
 Classical stage credits include "Taming of the Shrew," "A Midsummer Night's Dream" and "Macbeth."
 In 1991, he played the offbeat underground comic book writer Harvey Pekar in "American Splendor" in Los Angeles.
 In 1992 and 1993 he performed with his wife, Deb Lacusta, in "Deb and Dan's Show" at different clubs in Santa Monica.
 He won a Drama League Award for his performance in "Tom and Jerry" as part of the Met Theater's 1994 One Act Festival.